-Gentlemen: We, the undersigned, holders of licenses granted by the City of sizeka-tion for Chinese laundries operated in the said city, beg to petition your homorable body, as follows:- WHEREAS the population of the grant of the population of the source of the source of the source of the same ver before, stringent and tightened: AND WHEREAS, in virtue of the de-crasse in population and the unprece-dented tieling up of the country's inances, business in all lines has ma-terially decreased: AND WHEREAS, concurrent with the decreased and decreasing volume of business, there has been an in-creased and decreasing cost of living; AND WHEREAS, so the nonerable body has recognized these facts in relation to all lines of business, and has granted many concessions in con-sequence.
-AND WHEREAS, the money returns from many Chinese laundries is now so small as to make the payment of the present license facts in relation to all lines of business, and has granted many concessions in con-sequence thereot; MN WHEREAS, in most other from many Chinese facts in the city, have been compelled to move elsewhere because of the difficulty of financing their business; AND WHEREAS, in most other Chandian prairie cities, the Chinese laundry fee ranges from about the begin decreasing, namely: about the begin decreasing, namely: about the begin decreasing on thirty-five doilars (10.07): AND WHEREAS, this license fee in on flat rate basis of thirty-five doilars (andry license fact in this city was raised from some fitteen doilars or would avoid a reduction in the aggre-amount of business than others; AND WHEREAS, whe cannot believe the license fees would be used by the normed in chance than drive, see to us to be somethat unfair, particularly as autoring those laundries doing a lesser amound of business than others; AND WHEREAS, we believe your finks augestion of a gran
+Gentlemen: We, the undersigned, holders of licenses granted by the City of sizeka-tion for Chinese laundries operated in the said city, beg to petition your homorable body, as follows:- WHEREAS the population of the grant of the population of the second of time, financial conditions throughout the country have become more than ever before, stringent and tightened: AND WHEREAS, in virtue of the de-crasse in population and the unprece-dented tieling up of the country's linances, business in all lines has ma-terially decreased: AND WHEREAS, concurrent with the decreased and decreasing volume of business, there has been an in-creased and increasing cost of living; AND WHEREAS, the money returns from many Chinese laundries is now so small as to make the payment of the present license laundries is now so small as to make the payment of the present license fee a matter of considerable difficulty.
+MNEMEREAS, in most other chandan prairie cities, the Chinese laundry fee ranges for motor dolars (137); AND WHEREAS, nomelie a number of business, there business; and has pranted many concessions in con-sequence.
+MNEMEREAS, the money returns from many Chinese fee a matter of considerable difficulty.
+MNEMEREAS, in most other Chancing their business; AND WHEREAS, in most other Chandian prairie cities, the Chinese laundry fee ranges from about the dolars (\$10,00) to seventeen dolars (str.or); AND WHEREAS, this license fee in and at rate basis of thirty-five dol-lars for all Chinese laundries whether income in almost all lines of business amound to business than other; AND WHEREAS, this license fee in on flat rate basis of thirty-five dol-lars for all Chinese laundries, whether is and during parality, particularly as unching those laundries, paraling of the war adder to such re-adjustment as would avoid a reduction in the aggre-se mount of business laundries whether is and diverse is nondrise body as an arouching those laundries to business amount of businese l